 You will need the following level of English:

-For more information about how to take an IELTS exam (the preferred qualification), visit the British Council's website.
+The British Council has more information about how to take an IELTS exam (the preferred qualification).

 It may be possible to be exempt from formal English qualifications if: